-Coober Pedy has a reputation for being a hot, dry, dusty, mining town – and it can be all of that – but that’s not all there is to this quirky, interesting, wild west town.
-There is plenty here to do and see to make the long drive, or a couple of days out of an even longer drive, worthwhile.
-Here are all the things to do in Coober Pedy.
+Coober Pedy, South Australia, has a reputation for being a hot, dry, dusty, mining town – and it can be all of that – but that’s not all there is to this quirky, interesting, wild west town.
+Here are all the unique things to do in Coober Pedy on your Outback adventure.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 TL;DR?
 Here's the outline

 - Best Things to Do in Coober Pedy

 - Shop for Opal

 - Find Your Own Opal

 - The Home of Crocodile Harry

 - Play a Round on the Coober Pedy Opal Fields Golf Course

 - Admire the views from the Big Winch Lookout